-Imani Perry, author of Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry, and four other books, is the Hughes-Rogers Professor of African American Studies at Princeton University.
+Imani Perry, author of Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry, May We Forever Stand, and three other books, is the Hughes-Rogers Professor of African American Studies at Princeton University.

 Clinton Crockett Peters, author of Pandora’s Garden, has won prizes from Shenandoah, North American Review, Crab Orchard Review, and Columbia Journal.
 His work also appears in Orion, Southern Review, Electric Literature, The Rumpus, and elsewhere.
 He teaches creative writing at Berry College.

 Lauren Pichon, author of Messages From Maryam, teaches English Learners at a public school in Northern Virginia.
 When she isn’t teaching or writing, she can be found adventuring with her fiancé and dog.

 Tim Poland, author of Yellow Stonefly and The Safety of Deeper Water, lives near the Blue Ridge Mountains in Virginia, where he is professor emeritus of English at Radford University.
 His fiction, poetry, and non-fiction have appeared in various magazines.

 Brook Poston, author of James Monroe: A Republican Champion, is an associate professor of history at Stephen F. Austin State University.
 He teaches courses on early America, Constitutional History, and the American presidency.
 This is his first book.